Growing Saffron Crocus ~ A Spice Worth Growing

 Protect Your Saffron Corms

-Harvesting Saffron Crocus
+Tips for Harvesting Saffron Crocus

-I’m sure large-scale farms have other ways of harvesting and drying saffron, but because I grew a whopping SIX last year, I just dried my stigmas on a paper towel.
-Remove the bright red stigmas from the flower and let them dry in a warm spot indoors until they are completely dry and brittle—if you live where it’s warm, it won’t take long so check every day.
+Using my hands or tweezers, remove the bright red stigmas from the flower and let them dry in a warm spot indoors until they are completely dry and brittle—if you live where it’s warm, it won’t take long so check every day.
+I leave mine on a paper towel to dry because we are super dry (no humidity) in Fall.
 I have heard some gardeners in colder regions use a dehydrator for drying their saffron, but I’ve never tried it.

 Overwintering & Dormant Care for Saffron